-Random stowage not only utilizes warehouse space more efficiently, but it also reduces picking errors and increases the speed of slotting and racking.
+Random stowage utilizes warehouse space more efficiently, reduces picking errors, and increases slotting and racking speed.
 This allows Amazon to optimizes its warehouses.

 The amount of merchandise stowed and shipped is immense.
 Amazon carries almost 600 million different products and ships up to 25,000 packages a day from each of its 145 global fulfillment centers.
 It is estimated that Amazon is responsible for 40% of online commerce.
 When you consider how many companies are in the online retail space, that is the reason that Amazon is the dominant player in this industry.

 By driving the cost of fulfillment down, Amazon can offer consumers lower prices.
 Lower prices to consumers allow Amazon to sell more products, and more product volume results in even lower prices from manufacturers.
 This creates a climate of continuous growth for the company.